Refunds of VAT, excise duties and other self-assessed taxes

 The negative VAT will be used on the employer’s contributions that fall due 12 February.
 After that, the remaining negative VAT will also be used on the other overdue taxes that your company’s payment arrangement covers.
 This must be done before sending any money to you.
 If any of your company’s tax debts are currently under enforced recovery, it may be that the Enforcement Authority uses some or all of the amount.
 After the above steps have been taken, if any negative VAT remains, it is refunded to your company in approximately one week.

-Making corrections to a reported balance of negative VAT when the tax period’s start date is 1 January 2022 or later:
+Making corrections to a negative VAT when the tax period’s start date is 1 January 2022 or later:

-In addition to the above, the company must pay some late-payment interest.
-The original VAT return of 12 March had indicated a too high negative balance of VAT.
-As a result, the day when the collection of interest begins is 13 March.
+In addition to the above, the company must pay late-payment interest.
+The original VAT return of 12 February had indicated a too high negative amount of VAT.
+Collection of interest begins on 13 February.
 Companies can log in to MyTax to check how much VAT plus interest must be paid on any date when they plan to pay it.

 If you select this option, the amounts that would otherwise be refunded will wait for the next general due date for self-assessed taxes, i.e. the 12th of the next month.
 If the 12th day is not a banking day, the due date will be the first banking day after it.
 After the self-assessed taxes that fell due on the 12th have been covered, the remaining amount is used on any other unpaid taxes or on overdue taxes that the taxpayer has a payment arrangement for.
 The enforcement agency may also impose a distraint on a refund if the taxpayer’s overdue taxes have been transferred to recovery by enforcement.
 If some of the refund still remains, it will be paid out after the 12th.